MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 - Value: **True**

+## Exempt Outlook messages from mandatory labeling

+This configuration use an [advanced client settings](#how-to-configure-advanced-client-configuration-settings-in-the-portal) that you must configure in the Azure portal.
+It also requires the preview version of the Azure Information Protection client.

+By default, when you enable the [policy setting](../configure-policy-settings.md) **All documents and emails must have a label**, all saved documents and sent emails must have a label applied.
+When you configure the following advanced setting, the policy setting applies only to Office documents and not to Outlook messages.

+To configure this advanced setting, enter the following strings:

+- Key: **DisableMandatoryInOutlook**

+- Value: **True**

 ## Implement pop-up messages in Outlook that warn, justify, or block emails being sent

 This configuration uses multiple [advanced client settings](#how-to-configure-advanced-client-configuration-settings-in-the-portal) that you must configure in the Azure portal.